Monday, 30 December 2013

 Even at the height of the Celtic Tiger when many people had more (borrowed) money than sense, we never really became too brash or cocky.

 Sure we may have built to excess but we tended to stick to the ‘less talk, more action’ mantra.
-Things were ‘grand’; you’d be hard-pressed to find anyone use that flamboyant, quintessentially North American word ‘awesome’.
+Things were ‘grand’ (in Ireland that means an ordinary 'fine'); you’d be hard-pressed to find anyone use that flamboyant, quintessentially North American word ‘awesome’.

 Perhaps much of this was due to the fact that deep down, even if we didn’t outwardly acknowledge it, we knew our newfound (borrowed) wealth wouldn’t last.